Ensure that all cybersecurity controls and processes properly protect Controlled Unclassified Information (CUI)

 The Cybersecurity Maturity Model Certification (CMMC) is the latest verification mechanism designed by the Department of Defense (DoD) and Office of the Under Secretary of Defense of Acquisition and Sustainment (OUSD(A&S)) to make sure that all cybersecurity controls and processes will properly protect Controlled Unclassified Information (CUI) that resides on Defense Industrial Base (DIB) networks.
 CUI refers to any government created or owned information which would require safeguarding or dissemination controls according to any applicable laws, regulations, and government-ordained policies.

-On November 4, 2021, the Department of Defense (DoD) released updates to the Cybersecurity Maturity Model Certification (“CMMC”) program, called “CMMC 2.0.”
+On November 4, 2021, the U.S. Department of Defense (DoD) released updates to the Cybersecurity Maturity Model Certification (“CMMC”) program, called “CMMC 2.0.”
 The DoD intends to engage in additional rulemaking to refine and finalize CMMC 2.0.
 Although the overall goal of the program remains focused on safeguarding sensitive unclassified information, CMMC 2.0 includes several important differences from the original program.

-The DoD’s announcement indicates it plans to update the CMMC program to streamline the model, reduce assessment costs, and provide for more flexible implementation.
+The DoD’s announcement indicates that it plans to update the CMMC program to streamline the model, reduce assessment costs, and provide for more flexible implementation.
 Below are some key differences between CMMC 1.0 versus the proposed CMMC 2.0:

 The proposed changes still need to go through the rulemaking process, DoD anticipates this could take 9-24 months, and contractors will not be required to comply with CMMC 2.0 until the forthcoming rules go into effect.

-This differs significantly from the prior timeline for CMMC 1.0, which included pilot programs and gradual implementation, culminating with the mandate for widespread inclusion of the CMMC requirements in all DoD solicitations by October 2025.
+This differs significantly from the prior timeline for CMMC 1.0, which included pilot programs and gradual implementation, culminating with the mandate for widespread inclusion of the CMMC requirements in all DoD solicitations by October 1, 2026.

 For CMMC 2.0, there currently is no mention of pilot programs, and DoD is suspending the current CMMC pilot program while the rulemaking process is ongoing.